 STINAPA’s Seru Bentana lighthouse

 This lighthouse within the Washington National Park is a challenge to reach because of the roads.
-The steps are uneven, so mind yourself, but it’s worth the effort to reach this white, J shaped lighthouse.
+The steps are uneven, so mind yourself, but it’s worth the effort to reach this white, J-shaped lighthouse.
 The old lamp was donated to Museu Bonaire for their archives.

 Spelonk Lighthouse

 This third lighthouse is the least likely to be reached on any visit.
 It’s difficult without a local’s help to find the dirt path off the road from town.
-Turn right on the first paved road past the KFC and then go past the castle looking house and make a left on a dirt path wide enough for a car and a half.
+Turn right on the first paved road past the KFC, and then go past the castle-looking house and make a left on a dirt path wide enough for a car and a half.
 Expect to miss it the first time.

 When you turn around (the road ends about a half mile further down), you’ll see the path to the right.
 Go up the hill and you’ll see industrial buildings in the distance.
 There’s a rusty gate open to the right that looks like it’s someone’s driveway.
 That’s the entrance to the path to the lighthouse.

 You will need 4WD to reach the lighthouse.
-The road is not well marked and you will frequently wonder if you’re on road at all.
+The road is not well marked, and you will frequently wonder if you’re on the road at all.
 Stick towards the coast, but don’t get too close to the edge.
 It’s difficult to see the lighthouse until you’re within the last mile or so.

-When you do spot the lighthouse, and the two-story lighthouse keeper’s house, you’ll be glad you went.
+When you do spot the lighthouse and the two-story lighthouse keeper’s house, you’ll be glad you went.
 Wind swept and remote, it’s derelict and delightful at the same time.

 We were completely alone during our time at the lighthouse.
 It’s a reasonable place for a picnic (definitely take plenty of water with you, and food is always a good idea) and great for photographs.